-In certain cases, Disability Access & Compliance can provide resources and funding to support the accommodations needs of people with disabilities participating in campus events.
+In certain cases, DAC can provide resources and funding to support the accommodations needs of people with disabilities participating in campus events.
 In order to qualify for Direct funding support, an event must:

 Be hosted by a university department or unit;

 Be broadly open to the public or campus community;

 Be located on a property owned or leased by UC Berkeley, or remote events (e.g., Berkeley Zoom or Google Meet);

 Have the specific name and contact information of the person requiring an accommodation to participate in the event readily available and clearly identified;

 Must not charge for admission*;

 *Please contact DAC if your event charges nominally to cover only the cost of hosting the event or in order to verify event participation (such as a reservation fee of $10).